Sunday, February 23, 2025

 My iPhone 16pro takes phenomenal photographs, the camera in my phone actually doesn’t require any skill.
 I pull it out of my pocket, hit the button to open the camera app and start pecking away taking photos.
 My phone has 1 terabyte of memory so I can take a massive amount of exposures.
 If I don't need them, I delete them to preserve some of the memory.
 I take my phone and print from the Internet (to Walgreens or where ever) and that's how I do it with the phone camera.

-My Nikon FG, FE2 and F3/Nikkor Lens/Film cameras are for taking pictures and creating memories; film goes to the lab, scans get sent in email, images go into iPhone memory and printed and used online for what ever.
+My F3 and favorite Nikkor Lens are for keeping sharp with manual focus photography.
+I take pictures and create memories; film goes to the lab, scans get sent in email, images go into iPhone memory and printed and used online for what ever.

 That’s the process.